Humanidades: revista de la Universidad

 evaluation of the Dominican case, highlighting the reasons why this episode,

-both specialists and early-career researchers, as it combines analytical depth
+specialists and early-career researchers, as it combines analytical depth with discursive

-with discursive clarity and articulates historiographic, theoretical, and
+clarity and articulates historiographic, theoretical, and ethical dimensions of

 Even though